numToStr/site/pages/blog/nodejs-logging.md

 For a server environment, having observability on the request \<-> response life cycle is very crucial.
 Everything depends on this life cycle working flawlessly, if something happens in-between then we need to make sure that we can get an idea when things went wrong.
 Things that we could/should log are:

 -   **Incoming and Outgoing Request** - To see from where we are receiving the request and To see whether we are sending the correct response.
-If you are using `fastify` and `express` + `express-pino-logger`, request logging will be configured automatically for you.
+If you are working with `fastify` or `express` + `express-pino-logger`, then request logging will be configured automatically for you.

 -   **Information** - These are useful when you are debugging something like a webhook for payment service or anything that falls outside of request-response lifecycle.